 The main goal of expanding the QODD research to Africa is to generate meaningful evidence to guide policy that can improve access to palliative care for individuals with advanced and terminal disease.
 This project further aims at building capacity among research teams to collaborate in a global context and strengthening GIPPEC’s international partnerships to foster sustainable development.

 The team has brought together expertise in research, education and project management.
 To date, a research protocol was adapted to satisfy the ethical and practical requirements of the clinical and academic institutions in both Canada and Kenya.
 The scales on the questionnaire were modified to ensure cultural competency.
-A short education module was developed to train researchers to conduct interviews that are sensitive in nature.
+A training program was developed to train researchers to conduct interviews that are sensitive in nature.
 A local researcher has started recruiting participants.
 A toolkit has been developed for expansion of the project to Uganda.
 Conversations around developing education with thought leaders in Kenya have also begun.

 As part of the Princess Margaret Personalized Cancer Medicine Strategy, GIPPEC along its global partners work towards improving cancer care through research, education and knowledge mobilization.